DerekSelander/dsdump/docs/index.md

 ## This is being actively worked on, this message will disappear when I am happy with the writeup

 Building out a "class-dump"-like introspection tool for Apple platforms has changed considerably since the original [class-dump](http://stevenygard.com/projects/class-dump/) came out.
-Learning these new (and old) technologies can be quite intimidating due to the steep learning curve.
+Learning these new (and old) technologies can be quite intimidating due to the steep learning curve and somewhat hard to find documentation.

-This article attempts to explain the complete process of programmatically inspecting a [Mach-O](https://en.wikipedia.org/wiki/Mach-O) (Apple) binary by discussing the following:
+This article *attempts* to explain the complete process of programmatically inspecting a [Mach-O](https://en.wikipedia.org/wiki/Mach-O) (Apple) binary to display the compiled types with Swift and Objective-C by discussing the following:

 * [Mach-O File Format](#apples_mach-o_file_format)
 * [The Symbol Table](#the_symbol_table)